The Greens (Luxembourg)

 The Greens (Déi Gréng, Les Verts, Die Grünen) is a green political party in Luxembourg.

 Party history

 1983–93

-The Luxembourgish Greens were founded on 23 June 1983 as Green Alternative Party (GAP).
+The Luxembourgish Greens were founded on 23 June 1983 as the Green Alternative Party (GAP).
 Among its founding members were people engaged in the peace movement and the movement against a nuclear power plant in Luxembourg.
-Many came from left socialist groups that had split from the LSAP and from the former maoist movement who had already in 1979 been involved in the electoral Alternative List - Resist.
-In the 1984 elections, the party got two seats in the Chamber of Deputies.
+Many came from left socialist groups that had split from the LSAP and from the former Maoist movement who had already in 1979 been involved in the electoral Alternative List - Resist.
+In the 1984 elections, the party two seats in the Chamber of Deputies.
 In 1985, however the GAP split and its more conservative wing founded the Green List Ecological Initiative (GLEI).
 They competed separately in the 1989 election, where they won two seats each.

 1994–2003

 In 1994, the two parties presented a common list for the elections.
 They won five seats in the Chamber, getting nearly 11% of the votes, which made them the fourth strongest force in parliament.
 In that year's European elections, which coincided with the national elections, the party won one of the six seats allotted to Luxembourg.
 In 1995, the two parties merged officially.
 That same year, the Greens' MEP, Jup Weber, left the party again, forming the Green and Liberal Alliance and joining the European Radical Alliance in the European Parliament.

 In the 1999 elections, the party lost a considerable number of votes (falling to 9%), but retained its five seats in the Chamber and re-gained its single seat in the European Parliament.